 In three seasons with Atlanta/Winnipeg, Burmistrov would score just 23 goals and 35 assists for 58 points and a negative-8 rating in 194 games.
 At the tender age of 21, it’s certainly too soon for him to give up hope of ever being an impact player in the NHL.
 The league hasn’t seen the last of him yet, but perhaps the Jets have.

 In addition to Burmistrov, forwards Nik Antropov, Aaron Gagnon and former Wild top liner Antti Miettinen are also no longer with the club.
 On the blue line, gone is Winnipeg native Derek Meech and Ron Hainsey.
 Of the two departed defensemen, Hainsey is the biggest loss, and he was allowed to walk in free agency.
 Jets GM Kevin Cheveldayoff will likely look to 2012 9th overall pick Jacob Trouba to fill the void left on the back end.

 However, if Setoguchi, Trouba and 2011 7th overall pick Mark Scheifele can step into the lineup and take the place of Burmistrov, Hainsey and Antropov, I don’t see why this team can’t just pick it up where they left off once the puck officially drops on the season.

-Topics: Alexander Burmistrov
+Tags: Alexander Burmistrov